Minnesota State High School League: History

-Class System
+Classifications

 On April 17, 1975, the member schools of the Minnesota State High School League approved amendments that provided the changes necessary to implement reorganization for two class competition.
 Prior to this, schools of all sizes were competing against each other.
 The idea behind the division was to reduce the inherent advantage that was given to the larger schools.
 The Board of Directors assigned the largest 128 schools by enrollment to the AA classification.
 All other member schools were assigned to Class A. Each class is then split into eight sections, with the number of teams in each section varying.
 In April 1983 the Board of Directors adopted a policy which assigned schools with a minimum enrollment of 500 students to Class AA and schools with an enrollment 1–499 to Class A. Depending on the number of schools participating in an activity, additional classes may be needed or no class system may be needed at all.
 The highest current class in any activity is AAAAAA (6A) for football.